kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 This is true even if the Pods are rescheduled to different nodes.
 This will be demonstrated in detail in the [Deleting Pods](#deleting-pods) section.

-### Deleteing Stateful Sets
+### Deleting Stateful Sets

-There are three different types of deletion that pertain to Stateful Sets, and each has a different use.
+There are three different types of deletion that pertain to Stateful Sets, and each has different semantics.

 1. You can delete a Stateful Set's Pods (In this case the Stateful Set will reschedule the Pods).
 2. You can delete a Stateful Set and orphan its Pods.